LeidyGil/leidygil.github.io/SQL_English.md

 -- +-----------+               +---------------+
 SELECT * FROM empleados e LEFT JOIN departamentos d ON e.email = d.email;

--- Left Join with Venn Diagram
+### Left Join with Venn Diagram
 -- In the Venn diagram, a LEFT JOIN is visualized as the left set.
--- When performing a Left Join between table A and table B, all records from table A appear in the results, even those without a corresponding key in table B.
+-- When performing a Left Join between table A and table B, all records FROM table A appear in the results, even those without a corresponding key in table B.
 -- We can visualize the Left Join as the left set in a Venn diagram.

 -- Analyzing the result
 -- Additionally, by looking at the Venn diagram, we can observe the result of the Left Join operation between the tables 'productos' and 'ventas'.
 -- In it, we see:
--- The records with id 1, 2, and 3 from the 'productos' table appear in the Left Join results, as all three are in the left set.
+-- The records with id 1, 2, and 3 FROM the 'productos' table appear in the Left Join results, as all three are in the left set.
--- The record with id 4 from the 'ventas' table does not appear in the Left Join results, as it is not in the left set.
+-- The record with id 4 FROM the 'ventas' table does not appear in the Left Join results, as it is not in the left set.
--- Records 1 and 2 do not appear with data from the 'ventas' table, as they are only in the left table.
+-- Records 1 and 2 do not appear with data FROM the 'ventas' table, as they are only in the left table.
--- Record 3 appears with data from the 'ventas' table, as it is the only one found in both tables.
+-- Record 3 appears with data FROM the 'ventas' table, as it is the only one found in both tables.

 -- Exercise
 -- Given the following tables: